wangonya/wangonya.com/content/blog/using-setuptools.md

 install_requires=['Click']
 ```

-Our app has Click as a dependancy, so it needs to be installed for it to
+Our app has Click as a dependency, so it needs to be installed for it to
 work. `setup()` needs to know about this so it can include it
 as it packages our project. `install_requires` accepts a list
 of values, so if we had more dependencies, we would list all of them